15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 Later that day, my GVB app suddenly glitched and the barcode disappeared out of nowhere, and I couldn’t scan it to board anymore.
 It was frustrating, especially after having used it just once.
 I called GVB’s customer service, and they were incredibly helpful and understanding.

 Since we were near Amsterdam Centraal Station, we headed straight to the GVB customer service desk located right outside.
-Within minutes, they issued me a physical version of the 96-hour pass.
+I bought the ohysical ticket and later got refund for the ticket which I bought through app.

 Do note: the GVB pass doesn’t include the train ride from the airport to the city or any regional trains.
 For those, you’ll need to buy separate tickets or simply tap your credit card like we did.